 2. Contraceptive implant

-The contraceptive implant, such as Nexplanon or Organon, is a method that helps prevent pregnancy through a small plastic tube that is introduced into the inside of the arm, under the skin, by a gynecologist and which releases hormones into the blood slowly preventing ovulation and making it difficult for sperm to enter the woman's uterus.
+The contraceptive implant, such as Nexplanon or Organon, is a method that can help prevent pregnancy through a small plastic tube that is introduced into the inside of the arm, under the skin, by a gynecologist and which releases hormones into the blood slowly preventing ovulation and making it difficult for sperm to enter the woman's uterus.

 This device can stay in the woman's arm for up to 3 years, but can only be placed and taken out by a gynecologist and after removing, fertility returns to normal after 1 month.